Dr. Roshini Yapa · Nephrology · Monterey

 Real words from the people we're lucky to care for

 • After my diagnosis I felt completely lost.
-Dr. Mehta drew a picture of my kidneys on her notepad and explained everything until I understood.
+Dr. Yapa drew a picture of my kidneys on her notepad and explained everything until I understood.
 Three years later I'm still here, still stable, and I never feel rushed.

 Margaret R.

-Patient since 2022 · Watsonville
+Patient since 2022 · Monterey

 Robert T.